tyedem/Machine-Learning-Trader/README.md

 **ROC Curve**

 The ROC Curves below show what the above metrics have already shown, and that is that the model performance was not that good since the model was able to predict pretty much at random or slightly worse.
-The dashed blue line in the random performance line, and AUC for most stock is 0.50.
+The dashed blue line is the random performance line, and AUC for most stocks was 0.50.

 ![L_svm_ROC_curve](Plots/L_svm_ROC_curve.png)